Additive Writes Become Logit Contributions

 Every component in a transformer writes additively into the residual stream.
 The final residual stream is a sum of contributions: the token embedding, each attention head's output, and each MLP layer's output.
 Because the unembedding matrix maps this final residual stream to output logits through a linear operation, the logits are also a sum of contributions.
 Each component's effect on the output can be measured independently.

-This observation is the foundation of direct logit attribution (DLA), introduced as part of the mathematical framework for transformer circuits [1]A Mathematical Framework for Transformer Circuits
+This observation is the foundation of direct logit attribution (DLA), introduced in the mathematical framework for transformer circuits [1]A Mathematical Framework for Transformer Circuits

 Elhage, N., Nanda, N., Olsson, C., et al.